 Chris MacNeil was a famous actress and single mother who took off to Washington D.C. with her young daughter to shoot a film.
 Little did she know but her priorities would completely shift from reading lines to pulling a demon out of her daughter.

 A relative unknown in Hollywood at the time, Ellen Burstyn took on the role of Chris and became part of horror film history, even nabbing an Academy Award nomination as lead actress.
 It only took a year after The Exorcist for Burstyn to win her coveted Oscar, thanks to her impressive performance as a widower in Martin Scorsese's comedy-drama Alice Doesn't Live Here Anymore.
 Burstyn went on to win a Tony, two Emmys and countless nominations in film, television and theater.
-Some of her notable films include Resurrection (1980), Requiem for a Dream (2000) and most recently, Lucy in the Sky (2019).
+Some of her notable films include Resurrection (1980), Requiem for a Dream (2000) and Lucy in the Sky (2019).
 On television, she's starred in shows like Big Love, Law & Order (SVU), Mom and House of Cards.

 Max von Sydow (Father Lankester Merrin)